CHRISTMAS TO COME

 “To make an end of sins”!
 The heavens have been cleansed through the blood of Christ.
 So have the hearts of those who have put their faith in the blood of the cross.
 However, Satan is still active in the heavens and in the personalities of those who have been forgiven through the blood.

 What then prevents the operation of Satan in the heavens and in the personalities of people who have received Christ?
 Why do lies and lawlessness still contaminate the heavens and God’s saints, both Jews and Gentiles, who have placed their trust in Christ?

-In order to understand the answer to this question we have to understand the righteousness of God’s character.
-To the present hour Satan is pointing out to God the unrighteous behavior of God’s people.
+In order to understand the answer to this question, we must understand the righteousness of God’s character.
+To the present hour, Satan is pointing out to God the unrighteous behavior of God’s people.
 Satan is saying to the Father that the Father cannot send Satan and his followers to the Lake of Fire unless He sends His own people to the Lake of Fire as well.